 Next let’s say you can squeeze 80-100 extra amps with some very creative energy conservation.
 This nets you someplace around 8-10PB max in a house.
-Yes you can do better then this by using say 4 48u racks bolted together in a garage and not need to have as many RX720’s and cut out maybe 1-1.5KW, but ballpark here.
+Yes, you can do better than this by using, say, 4 48U racks bolted together in a garage and not need to have as many RX720’s and cut out maybe 1-1.5KW, but ballpark here.

-This needs to be factored in for your own safety when you are around them for any period of time more then a few mins.
-You do not want to do permeant hearing damage to yourself.
-Also if the wall next to a server rack is not sound deadened in just the right manner, spillover noise will be a thing.
+This needs to be factored in for your own safety when you are around them for any period of time more than a few mins.
+You do not want to do permanent hearing damage to yourself.
+Also, if the wall next to a server rack is not sound deadened in just the right manner, spillover noise will be a thing.
 That could get annoying if someone like a neighbor or family member is on the other side of that wall (or your home theater) so ensure that is well planned in advance.